Session Management

 Whether you're using client-side or server-side sessions, you should always set the following cookie attributes in order to secure the session cookie:

-- SameSite - The SameSite attribute should be set to a value of Strict or Lax.
+2. SameSite - The SameSite attribute should be set to Strict or Lax.
 This will stop the cookie from being sent during cross-site requests, helping to prevent cross-site request forgery (CSRF) attacks.

 Terminating Sessions on Logout

-When an authenticated user logs out of your application, the application must ensure that all authenticated state associated with the user is cleaned up.
-Typically, three items need to be deleted in order to log the user out properly: The user's Application Session, refresh token, and Wristband Auth Session.
+When an authenticated user logs out of your application, the application must ensure that all associated state is cleaned up.
+Typically, three items need to be deleted to log the user out properly: the user's Application Session, the refresh token, and the Wristband Auth Session.

 Deleting the Application Session